Manak-org/Manak/README.md

 }
 ```
 This will create a benchmark case with name 'ForLoops' which will time the
-fo loop given inside.
+for loop given inside.
 The default iterations are 10.
 Run the genrated executable
 by passing '-h' for more options.

-The ouput will be written to file 'benchmark_stat.txt'.Here the function code
+The ouput will be written to file 'benchmark_stat.html'.Here the function code
-inside the auo case will be timed.
+inside the auto case will be timed.
 For More time sensetive code you can use
 'Measure' macro.
 For example -

 ```cpp